-In the past twenty years or so, thousands of
+In the past forty years or so, thousands of

 people from